thomson08/LLM-Literature-Review/README.md

 There is also interest in hybrid approaches that combine the benefits of **garbage collection** and **reference counting**, offering more efficient memory management for mobile devices with limited resources.

-## **Influential Researchers and Papers**

-- **Hans-J. Boehm**: Pioneered work on **garbage collection** in unmanaged environments, which heavily influenced the design of modern GC systems.
-- **Chris Lattner**: Creator of **Swift** and the architect behind ARC, which became the cornerstone of memory management in iOS development.
-- **Guy Steele**: Contributed to the development of **Java** and its memory management system, making Java a widely adopted language for both server and mobile applications.

----

 ## **Conclusion**